2-Chloro-1,1-difluoroethylene: Occurrence

-Humans that have been anesthetised by halothane, convert some in the body to 2-chloro-1,1-difluoroethene and then exhale it.
+Humans that have been anesthetized by halothane, convert some in the body to 2-chloro-1,1-difluoroethene and then exhale it.

 Reactions

 When irradiated by ultraviolet light at 192 nm, 2-Chloro-1,1-difluoroethene splits off hydrogen chloride to make a carbene: (difluorovinylidene) CF_{2}=CHCl → CF_{2}=C: + HCl.
 Difluorovinylidene does not convert to difluoroacetylene (FC≡CF), but instead survives and reacts with other molecules.
 Also HF can be eliminated to yield chlorofluoroacetylene (ClC≡CF).

 2-Chloro-1,1-difluoroethene can be removed from HFC-134a by oxidation with potassium permanganate.
 Alternately oxidation can occur with hydrogen peroxide.
 Fluoridation can occur with HF with a chromium trioxide catalyst, producing CF_{3}CH_{2}Cl.
 With fluorine around −60°C it forms CF_{3}CHClF.

 An argon complex with the molecule is known.
 The argon atom is out of the plane of the other atoms, on the side with the chlorine atom.

-When it is heated with cyclopentadiene at 170°C, bicyclic norbornene derivatives are produced.
+When it is heated with cyclopentadiene at 170 °C, bicyclic norbornene derivatives are produced.

 Wen heated with hydrogen, it is dechlorinated, and becomes the saturated 1,1-difluoroethane.

 Trichlorosilane reacts by adding across the double bond, mostly yielding trichloro-(2,2-difluoroethyl)silane.
 As 2-chloro-1,1-difluoroethene levels increase, more of trichloro-(2-chloro-2,2-difluoroethyl)silane and trichloro-(2-chloro-1,1-difluoroethyl)silane are produced.